What’s In Your Post-Viral Fatigue Toolkit?

 Quercetin

 Is a bioflavonoid found in plants such as onions, berries, apples and capers.
-It has received much attention over the last couple of years for its powerful ability to modulate inflammation.
+It has received much attention for its powerful potential to modulate inflammation.
 It also has direct antioxidant activity and is able to activate cellular defences against oxidative stress.
 Quercetin is considered to be able to cross the blood brain barrier making it a particularly valuable compound for neuronal protection against oxidative stress and inflammation.
 Several studies have demonstrated neuroprotective effects of quercetin, either against neurotoxic chemicals or in models of neuronal injury or neurodegenerative diseases.
-Quercetin may inhibit the release of histamine, prostaglandins and leukotrienes; three of the most common inflammatory mediators found in MCAS.
+Quercetin may inhibit the release of histamine, prostaglandins and leukotrienes; three of the most common inflammatory mediators found in MCAS.20-22

 Sulforaphane

-Is a bioactive compound derived from cruciferous vegetables such as broccoli. it has been widely studied for its incredible ability to activate many different antioxidant pathways in the body.
+Is a bioactive compound derived from cruciferous vegetables such as broccoli.
+It has been widely studied for its incredible ability to activate many different antioxidant pathways in the body.
 These antioxidant pathways are crucial for protecting mitochondria and the blood brain barrier against oxidative stress, and for keeping inflammation in check.
 Sulforaphane is not very stable and is highly reactive, whereas its immediate precursor glucoraphanin is very stable.
 Glucoraphanin requires an enzyme called myrosinase to enable its conversion to sulforaphane.
-You can take glucoraphanin derived from broccoli seeds in supplement form and this is best supplied with a source of myrosinase such as mustard seed powder to support this conversion.
-Read more about the benefits of sulforaphane here.
+Glucoraphanin derived from broccoli seeds is available in supplement form and this may be best supplied with a source of myrosinase such as mustard seed powder to support this conversion.
+Read more about the benefits of sulforaphane.

 Omega-3

 Fatty acids Eicosapentaenoic Acid (EPA) and Docosahexaenoic Acid (DHA) have long been appreciated for the vital roles they play in supporting balanced inflammation.
 Ensuring optimal daily intake is therefore key, and especially for chronic health problems such as post viral fatigue where inflammation may be a significant underlying factor.
 Our bodies can use omega-3 fatty acids EPA & DHA as building blocks to produce incredible chemical mediators called Specialised Pro- Resolving Mediators or SPMs.
 SPMs are essential for switching inflammation off when it is no longer needed and are often described as inflammation’s ‘stop signals’.
-A daily supplement of omega-3 rich fish oil providing EPA & DHA helps to support the production of SPMS, or for more targeted support supplement with omega-3 fish oil enriched with SPMs.
-Read more about SPMs here.
+A daily supplement of omega-3 rich fish oil providing EPA & DHA may help to support the production of SPMS, or for more targeted support you may consider an omega 3 fish oil supplement enriched with additional support for the production of SPMs.
+Read more about SPMs.

 B Complex